-Glen Rogers is located in Wyoming County, West Virginia and is a coal camp that contained a large general store, hotel, fueling station and two schools.
+Glen Rogers, West Virginia, a coal camp in Wyoming County, contained a large general store, hotel, fueling station and two schools.
 It was one of the largest coal camps along the Virginian Railway system – and its mines were one of the deadliest in the state.

 Glen Rogers was constructed in 1918 by the Raleigh-Wyoming Mining Company 1 with the #1 mine opening in 1921.6 Served by the Virginian Railway, Glen Rogers was named after Massachusetts-born business tycoon Henry Huttleston Rogers who founded the Virginian using $30 million of his own money.7 The Virginian was the combination of the Deepwater Railway Company of Fayette County and the Tidewater Railway Company of Virginia, and was completed to the Atlantic Ocean in 1909.
 The railroad operated in competition with the Chesapeake & Ohio and the Norfolk & Western, and coal produced at Glen Rogers, one of the largest along the Virginian network, was sent to power plants in the United States and to ocean vessels for export.